emcfins/fargate-workshop-guide/content/getting-started-with-amazon-ecs-using-aws-fargate.md

 ### Next

-✅  Take a few moments to inspect aspects of the service in the Amazon ECR console.
-Click on ID of the task in the **Task** column, then click on the **Logs** tab to view its logs.

-✅  Proceed to the next module, [Create a Docker Image Repository][create-docker-image-repo], where we'll create a new Docker image repository using Amazon Elastic Container Registry (Amazon ECR).
+✅  Proceed to the next module, [Create a Docker Image Repository][create-docker-image-repo], wherein we'll create a new Docker image repository using Amazon Elastic Container Registry (Amazon ECR).

 [create-docker-image-repo]: create-a-docker-image-repository.html